Keith Scott shooting: What we know a week later

 Dashcam footage shows an officer in plain clothes with his weapon drawn on Scott as he exits an SUV and begins walking backward.
 Then Scott is shot at four times by Vinson, who's off camera at the time.

-Charlotte's police chief has said the videos only tell part of the story; the totality of the evidence he said, will show that the shooting was justified.
+Charlotte's police chief has said the videos tell only part of the story; the totality of the evidence he said, will show that the shooting was justified.
 Attorneys for Scott's family have said the videos show he wasn't aggressive when police surrounded him.

 The videos don't clearly show whether Scott was armed.
 And critics have also homed in on one key detail missing from the beginning of body camera video released by police: sound.